himalipatkar/Edu-Bridge/READme.md

-This are the Projects we have completed in group.
+This are the Projects i have completed.
-We have taken vaccination dataset for analyzing data and for data visualation.
+I have taken vaccination dataset and Spotify dataset for analyzing data and for data visualation.